Serxan000/HabitLoop/README.md

 6.Added overall habit completion indicator when all daily checkboxes are filled 7.Animated "Task Completed" icon for each finished habit 8.Ensured progress persists on screen rotation and app restart
+9. Implemented full-screen success popup with smooth fade-in animation when the final daily checkbox is completed

 ## Tech Stack